insper-education/active-handout-workshop-paee-ale-21/content/00-preliminary-tasks/index.md

 # Preparatory tasks

-Welcome to "Creating and Publishing Active Learning Handouts".
 This set of preparatory tasks was created to avoid spending precious synchronous time with tasks like creating accounts or configuring software.
+You should need about **20 minutes** to complete all tasks.
+We do not assume any previous knowledge on the technologies involved, so it is possible to complete the material in much less time.

 ## Task 1 - visit some resources